Kids and the Family Meal

 To be quite honest, doing this kind of gathering on a weekly basis can be really exhausting.
 Our normal rhythm has typically been every other week, and we have found that it has pressed us to be more intentional in forming LTGs and given us more space to practice Third Place.
 Don’t wear yourself out trying to pull of an event…the point is to act like a family and enjoy one another!

-2 replies on “Kids and the Family Meal”
+2 responses to “Kids and the Family Meal”

 I’d say one of two things – eat with the kids involved, and do your best to have some conversation, or alternatively, rotate through who watches them.
 It’s a good opportunity for parents to learn how to teach little ones, and get better at discipling your own kids!